 Admittance is by audition only.
 To set up an audition time, please contact Dr. Brian St. John at email@example.com.

 Auditions are required for the Youth Orchestra.

-2022 FALL AUDITIONS are scheduled for Monday, August 29, 2022.
-Contact Dr. Brian St. John at WKU to set up an audition time: firstname.lastname@example.org.
+Contact Dr. Brian St. John at WKU to inquire about auditions: firstname.lastname@example.org.

 Students auditioning for BGYO must play a two or three octave scale of your choosing and two to three minutes of your favorite solo or piece.